maratbn/LoginRequirePress/loginrequirepress/readme.txt

 = 1.4.0 =
 * Fixed bug that prevented authors without administrative privileges from enabling / disabling login protection on their own posts.
+* Added logic to indicate that the previously-implemented Login Require Press post meta box is not compatible with the new WordPress block editor.

 = 1.3.0 =
 * Tested up to WordPress 4.9.8